VishalPV2004/IPCoreDesign/README.md

 # IP Core generation using Xilinx Vivado

-### Here, I have generated an IP core for a 4 bit adder
+### Here, I have generated an IP core for a 4 bit adder, kindly learn how a 4-bit adder works in prerequisite.

 ### Steps :